fongfiafia/haskell_learning/ReadME.md

-# Project introduce
+# Introduction

-偶然的, i found functional programming is very interesting, so i decide to learn it and choose the language Haskell.
+I found functional programming is very interesting, so i decide to learn it and choose the language Haskell.

+## code
-This is the execises code example when i learn Haskell.
+This is the execises code example when i follow the learning videos.

-learned from video : (lecture 1-4)
+videos : (lecture 1-4)
 [Youtube](https://www.youtube.com/watch?v=6MsQcUprO9o)